History of the Staten Island Railway: Rebranding and service improvements: 1990s

 In 1993, the Dongan Hills station became accessible under the Americans with Disabilities Act of 1990.
-In 1998, renovations were completed at St. George, Tompkinsville, Stapleton, New Dorp, Richmond Valley and Tottenville.
+In April 1996, a $6.7 million projects to repair the St. George, Tompkinsville, Stapleton, New Dorp, Richmond Valley, and Tottenville was scheduled for 1997.
+In 1998, those renovations were completed.

-On April 7, 1999, three additional afternoon express runs, which skipped stops between St. George and Great Kills, were added to the schedule, almost doubling the previously scheduled express service.
+In November 1996, the results of the Staten Island Transit Needs Assessment Study, which was commissioned by New York City Transit, were made public.
+Recommendations related to the railway included operating shorter two-car trains instead of four-car trains to enable more frequent service, with not all trains timed to meet the ferry, better marketing for the railway, improved signs leading to train stations, consolidating the Nassau and Atlantic stations into an Arthur Kill station with a parking lot, adding a parking lot at Huguenot, creating a Grasmere transit center, where connections could be made with buses, and restarting service on the North Shore Branch.
+The study said that service could be restored for $108 million, and could have 17,200 riders a day in 2010.
+The study also recommended the addition of skip-stop service, the use of improved rolling stock which could accelerate more quickly and improvements in signaling.

+On April 7, 1999, three additional afternoon express runs were added to the schedule, supplementing the four previously scheduled express trips.
+These trips skipped stops between St. George and Great Kills and then made all stops to Tottenville.
+The trips reduced travel times to Great Kills from 24 minutes to 15 minutes.
+The additional trips increased the span of express service from 5:11 to 6:02 p.m. to 4:50 to 6:31 p.m..
+The existing four trips were used by about 2,280 passengers.
+The change in service was made in response to a request in August 1998 by Representative Vito Fossella Jr..

 On June 24, 2001, a small section of the easternmost portion of the North Shore Branch (a few hundred feet) was reopened to provide passenger service to the new Richmond County Bank Ballpark, home of the Staten Island Yankees minor-league baseball team.
 The station cost $3.5 million to build.
 One train was scheduled to travel to/from Tottenville and two or three shuttle trains from St. George served the station.
 Trains last served the station in September 2009 and the service was discontinued as part of budget cuts on June 18, 2010, the day of the first scheduled home game for the Yankees.
 The elimination of this service saved $30,000 annually.